There are a lot of tools out there to help you track your finances.

 Credit card balances do not get included.
 Since the credit cards are paid off in full each month, the balances are reflected in our bank accounts with each payment.
 I don’t mind the one month lag.

-There’s no right way to calculate your net worth, just your way.
+There’s no single right way to calculate your net worth, just your way.
 Just a way that gives you the information you need.

 When you weigh yourself, do you take off all your clothes?
 Do you wear the same thing each time?
 Do you disrobe at the doctor’s office when they weigh you?
 Jeans are heavy.
 Your clothes weigh a few pounds and increase the end number… but do they make a difference?